c-sh0/security/rshells/README.md

 NOTES:
 * Having disk write permissions on the client is +1
 *  If SELinux is enabled on the client system, alot of these may not work as intended.
-Disable SElinux:
+Disable SELinux:

      ```[root@client]# setenforce 0```